Main photo by Sarah D’Ambra Photography

 TIP: Don’t serve drinks in large glasses.
 Smaller portions usually mean less consumption.
 As a general rule, people tend to count the number of trips they make to the bar, not the ounces consumed.
 So with smaller glassware, your guests will be happy while you save on your bar bill.

 If you are going with a Do-It-Yourself bar, the general rule of thumb for every 100 guests is: five to six cases of beer, three and a half cases of white wine, two cases of red wine and a case and a half of champagne.
 As for liquors, consider one liter of bourbon, whiskey, and tequila; six liters of vodka and two liters of scotch and rum.
 Of course, don’t forget the mixers as well.
-The benefit of a DIY bar, such as a brunch-time Bloody Mary and Mimosa Bar, is that you can buy the ingredients in bulk – which obviously saves on the bill.
+The benefits of a DIY bar, such as a brunch-time Bloody Mary and Mimosa Bar, is that you can buy the ingredients in bulk – which obviously saves on the bill.

 One option to consider is a cash bar, which is a less popular choice for guests but can save the wedding couple a lot of money.
 While it’s not typically good etiquette to have a strictly cash bar, sometimes there just isn’t a choice.
 Letting your guests know in advance that there will be a cash bar in place will help them plan accordingly in having the cash on hand.

 TIP: Start the party early.
 By simply switching your wedding and reception to earlier in the day, you can reduce alcohol consumption and spending greatly.
 Brunch weddings are becoming more popular, not only for the menu variety but also because they allow you to serve less expensive cocktails.